steaklive/CgFX-Shader-Compilation/README.md

 # CgFX-Shader-Compilation

-This repo demonstrates several cool CgFX shaders which I'd like to share with you.
-I have used them in different projects, so I think it's good to keep the most interesting ones in one place:) Everything is made with Unity Engine.
+This repo contains several cool CgFX shaders which I'd like to share with you.
+I have used them in different projects and I think it's good to keep the most interesting ones in one place:) Everything is made with Unity Engine.

 <br>![alt text](https://preview.ibb.co/jBaXXp/Fur.png")
 <br>![alt text](https://preview.ibb.co/bw0cyU/SSS.png")